parton-quark/parton-quark.github.io/README.md

 ## Robot-SciFi (including games, novels, and so on)
 * Yoshiyuki Tomino's anime
-* All Gundam (especially ∀, Reconguista in G, and Victory)
+* All Anime of Gundam Series(especially ∀, Reconguista in G, and Victory)
 * Full Matal Panic!
 * Code Geass
 * ARMORED CORE (1,3,SL,LR,4,FA,5,VD,6)